 The FLEX PLI can be used with various options for data acquisition systems.
-The most basic version is a system with connection cables to a static laboratory Data Acquisition System (DAS), the so called off-board DAS option.
+The most basic version is a system with connection cables to a static laboratory Data Acquisition System (DAS), the so called offboard DAS option.
 As the FLEX-PLI is a tool that is in free flight after launch, the off board cables may affect the free flight trajectory, accuracy and the cables are susceptible to damage when the tool lands after rebound from the vehicle.
 Therefore the use of off board DAS is not recommended.
-Currently six onboard DAS systems are available, please refer to the leg manufacturer's user manual for details.
+Currently Humanetics can provide onboard DAS systems from Messring, DTS SLICE, Hentschel DTI, Kayser-Threde and Kyowa.
+These systems are described in paragraphs 2.6, 2.7, 2.8, 2.9 and 2.10.
+This section is provided in the manual for information only.
+For detailed and up to date information on DAS systems, please refer to the original DAS equipment manufacturer.